 ServiceSource’s use for Ellmore Farmhouse will continue its legacy through the lens of inclusion.

-Ellmore Farmhouse renovations are anticipated to begin this summer.
+Ellmore Farmhouse renovations are anticipated to begin next year.
 Stay tuned for more information!

 History of Ellmore Farmhouse